Please Note - If you are cruising around Australia you need to select Pacific.

 Take it easy: Got a hectic ‘to-do’ list for your trip?
 Cut it in half as you’ll most likely need more rest breaks than you anticipate.
 You may take twice as long making it through a museum and require plenty of down time in between activities.
 Be kind to yourself and don’t try to do it all.

 Cruise alert: Ahh to sail the seven seas…while pregnant!
-Cruises can be a great way to kick up your feet during pregnancy.
+Cruise holiays are increasingly popular, and cruising during pregnancy can be a great way to kick up your feet.
 However, it’s worth knowing that many popular cruises will only accept guests who are 24 weeks or less at time of the cruise disembarkation (at the end of the cruise).
 Be sure to check in with your cruise company before you book as often refunds are not granted in these cases.

 Every airline will differ in their pregnancy policies.
 The following is typical for most airlines: